ebittles/Tournament-Finder/README.md

 Scrapes USTA website and emails results

-Currently WIP
+Scraper Advanced Checklist
+- Completed
     - Can get list of tournament data
-- (WIP) Getting Players for each tournament
+    - Getting players for each tournament
+- WIP
+    - Get tournament level
+    - Order results based on level and distance
+    - Email results in readable format